DeepHyperspace/Node-RED-flow-for-controlling-shutters-and-blinds/README.md

-# NodeRed Flow BoschSmartHome ShutterControl
+# Node-RED Flow BoschSmartHome ShutterControl
-A Node-Red flow for the bosch smart home system to control your Shutters or Blinds by serveral weather events.
+A flow to control your shutters or blinds by serveral weather events.

-#Install:
+# Install:
 Import the two json files to your node-red instance.

 You need to install the node node-red-contrib-sun-position in order to work with this flow: